APU Honor Societies

 Sigma Iota Epsilon (Management), Theta Kappa Chapter

-For additional information please contact the School of Business and Management at Ext.
+For more information, contact the School of Business and Management at Ext.
 3835.

 Sigma Tau Delta (English), Alpha Epsilon Tau